 Violation of Academic Integrity

 A violation of academic integrity refers to various categories of inappropriate academic behavior in a course or clinical environment (see ATU Student Handbook).
-For the first violation of academic integrity, the student will receive an ‘F’.
-If there is a second violation, the student will receive an ‘F’ for the course and may be administratively withdrawn from all nursing courses.
+For the first violation of academic integrity, the student will receive an ‘F,’ which translates to zero for the test or assignment.
+If there is a second violation, the student will receive an ‘F,’ which translates to zero for the course and may be administratively withdrawn from all nursing courses.
 Faculty may have different penalties depending on the number and/or severity of violations.
 As an institution, Arkansas Tech University may deem it necessary to apply additional sanctions beyond the academic penalties imposed through the course.
 Academic Integrity violations are reported to ATU Academic Affairs through the Academic Integrity Referral Form.

 Use of Artificial Intelligence (AI) Policy